le-bananafish/website-source/README.md

 - All post content and all media files, including but not limited to documents, images, sound files and video files, are &copy; 2018 Sebastian Lau. *All Rights Reserved.*

-- The fonts Didact Gothic and Source Code Pro are licensed under the SIL Open Font License 1.1.
-Didact Gothic is the work of Daniel Johnson (&copy;) and Cyreal, and Source Code Pro is the work of Paul D. Hunt (&copy; Adobe).
+- The following fonts are licensed under the SIL Open Font License 1.1:
+  - Didact Gothic is the work of Daniel Johnson (&copy;) and Cyreal
+  - Source Code Pro is the work of Paul D. Hunt (&copy; Adobe)
+  - Sometype Mono is the work of Ryoichi Tsunekawa (&copy; Sometype Mono Project Authors).

 - All other content or code used under license or fair use are the property of their respective authors.